Schiiss/UofC-AI-Agents-Lecture/README.md

 ### 📝 Questions to Consider

-- Did the AI extract the metadata properties correctly (ex: is the director correct?)?
+- Did the AI extract the metadata properties correctly (e.g., is the director correct)?
 - Do you think the agent will be better able to interact with this data?

+---

-## Step 10: Create a Genie Space on the Gold Data
+## 🦸 Step 10: Create a Genie Space on the Gold Data

 After all that hard work, now we can finally create our agent!

-We will create a new Genie Space and bring in our new metadata table
+We will create a new Genie Space and bring in our new metadata table.

 ![Create New Genie Room For Metadata Table](assets/create_metadata_genie.png)

-Also make sure you rename the Genie Space to something meaninigful:
+Also, make sure you rename the Genie Space to something meaningful:

 ![Rename Genie Room](assets/rename_genie_room.png)

-Next, lets take that same question we asked during our 'side exploration' in step 7.
+Next, let's take that same question we asked during our 'side exploration' in step 7.

 ![Genie Metadata Question](assets/genie_metadata_question.png)

-If all goes well, the agent should be able to anwser the question!
+If all goes well, the agent should be able to answer the question!

 You have just completed two learning objectives!

-✅ Learning Objective: Understand the importance of good quality data.
+✅ **Learning Objective:** Understand the importance of good quality data.
-✅ Learning Objective: Build & interact with AI Agents.
+✅ **Learning Objective:** Build & interact with AI Agents.

+---

-## Step 11: Bring in a new Dataset
+## 🆕 Step 11: Bring in a New Dataset

 Awesome work making it this far!

-This step can be completed either during our session today, or later on your own time.
+This step can be completed either during our session today or later on your own time.

 The idea here is to repeat all of the above steps on a different dataset.
-Perhaps you could pull sports data (MLB, NHL etc.) and get the data all the way to gold.
+Perhaps you could pull sports data (MLB, NHL, etc.) and get the data all the way to gold.

 Once in gold, augment your existing Genie Space from step 10 and add that table into it for use.

 ### 📝 Questions to Consider

-- How does the Genie agent decide which table to query based on the users question?
+- How does the Genie agent decide which table to query based on the user's question?
 - Does the agent do a good job of deciding which dataset to query?